 - Family: Orchidaceae

 - Genus: Orchis

 Naked Man Orchid Distribution, Habitat, and Ecology

 It also grows at altitudes of up to 4,300 ft (1,300 m), and typically prefers areas of direct sunlight.
-It will also flourish in a wide range of soil types, as long as it has adequate drainage.
+In addition, the plant will also flourish in a wide range of soil types.
+This holds true as long as it has adequate drainage.

-The Orchis italica also most commonly appears in fertile meadows or light forests.
-Finally, it typically blooms between March and May and usually grows in large groupings.
+The Orchis italica also most commonly appears in fertile meadows or regions of light forests.
+Finally, it typically blooms between the months of March and May and usually grows in large groupings.